naex/example-project/README.md

 This project is API for cultural events based on Laravel.

 ### TODO
-- add repository layer
-- add Laravel DTOs for responses and domain DTOs as well
+- add Laravel domain DTOs for better repository methods abstraction
-- tests for each layer
+- add tests for each layer
 - make authentication of the user via API possible
 - use UUIDs instead of IDs